 The development and diffusion of new technologies scores high on the policy agenda of the European Union (EU) as well as its member states.
 The EU seeks to limit the technological gap towards other major economies.
-This manifests in the rapid growth of the digital economy that has evoked an intensified interests on the part of the EU and its member countries not only to foster technological innovations, but also to compete for innovative, internationally mobile firms.
+This manifests in the rapid growth of the digital economy that has evoked an intensified interest on the part of the EU and its member countries not only to foster technological innovations, but also to compete for innovative, internationally mobile firms.

 In general, governments may want to accomplish this goal by providing a privileged (tax) treatment, such as subsidies or super deduction for firms’ research and development expenditures.
 Over the last decade, an additional tax instrument - so-called patent boxes - has rapidly diffused in the European Union.
-Patent boxes do not provide a tax benefits related to inputs required for the creation of innovations, but grant a preferential tax treatment for the income earned from successful innovations and the related intellectual property (IP) rights.
+Patent boxes do not provide tax benefits related to inputs required for the creation of innovations, but grant a preferential tax treatment for the income earned from successful innovations and the related intellectual property (IP) rights.

 Patent boxes are discussed controversially.
 Critiques of the patent box regime, foremost the OECD, classify the patent box as a “harmful tax practice”, because it may offer profit-shifting opportunities for multinational enterprises (MNEs).
 MNEs might use the infrastructure of (high-tax) countries for developing IPs, which they then shift to a country with a patent box, where the income from that innovation is taxed at a preferential rate.
-The OECD estimates that a substantial amount of tax revenues is lost due to base erosion and profit shifting of MNEs, amounting up to US $ 240 bn. annually (OECD, 2015).
+The OECD estimates that a substantial amount of tax revenue is lost due to base erosion and profit shifting of MNEs, amounting up to US $240 billion annually (OECD, 2015).
 Against this background, the question arises to which extent patent boxes facilitate profit shifting of MNEs and whether countries with a patent box indeed benefit from the associated profit shifting behaviour of MNEs.

 In a current research project, Koethenbuerger, Liberini, and Stimmelmayr (2019) analyse the effects of the preferential tax treatment of IP income in European countries.
 They provide a comparison of pre-tax profits of firms in patent box countries – before and after the introduction of patent boxes – and provide the comparison for two types of firms: affiliates that belong to a MNE and those that belong to domestic conglomerates.
-Only the former type of firms is able to use the patent box for international profit shifting.
-Changes in pre-tax profits of the latter type of firms are indicative of productivity effects of patent boxes.
+Only the former type of firm is able to use the patent box for international profit shifting.
+Changes in pre-tax profits of the latter type of firm are indicative of productivity effects of patent boxes.

 The results show that patent-box countries benefited from an increase in income that MNEs report in these countries.
 Treated affiliates of MNEs report on average 8.5 percent higher profits.
 However, this estimate cannot solely be attributed to profit shifting into the patent box country.
 Affiliates of domestic conglomerates report on average 3.5 percent higher profits, after controlling for input choices.
 To the extent that the magnitude of the productivity effect is representative for the affiliates of MNEs, the estimate uncovers the MNE's actual amount of profit shifting of 5.0 (= 8.5 - 3.5) percent of pre-tax profits.